Supermagnum/piezo-balanced/README.md

 A small board that uses a LSK389B, for preamplifier and impedance matching of two piezo electric crystals wired in balance.
 That should protect against electric noise.
 It has balanced input and output.

-I hope it does not have any bloopers as I have difficulty with maths, I think it should work on +48 phantom power.
+I hope it does not have any bloopers as I have difficulty with maths!

+I think it should work on +48 phantom power.
+That is ACTUALLY 1.5 VOLTS DC mesured on the pins!

 It anyone spots something wrong, please fork and correct.